UX

 If you run a website and it’s not optimized for mobile devices, you are losing most of current traffic.
 How can you avoid this?

-According to a report, more than 61% of total web traffic comes from mobile devices, whereas it’s only 39% from desktops.
+According to a report, more than 61% of total web traffic comes from mobile devices, leaving only 39% for desktops.

 Desktop vs Mobile Market Share Worldwide 2010-2024

-So, if you run a website and it’s not optimized for mobile devices, you are behind the curve and losing most of your current traffic.
-Furthermore, you couldn’t rank your web pages higher on Google.
-In November 2016, Google released the “Mobile-first Indexing” update, which means they now look at the mobile version of a page’s content to evaluate its relevance to the user.
+That means, if you run a website and it’s not optimized for mobile devices, you are behind the curve and risk losing most of your current traffic.
+Furthermore, you can’t rank your web pages higher on Google.
+Learn more about website ranking and ways to improve it in this article.
+In November 2016, Google added the Mobile-First Indexing article to their documentation.
+In essence, this article means that Google now looks at mobile versions of the pages to evaluate them for indexing and ranking.

 However, how can you make your website mobile-friendly?

-This post will share the top 10 tips that will help you create a mobile-friendly website.
-But first,
+This post has the top 10 tips that will help you create a mobile-friendly website.
+But first, let’s see what mobile-friendly web design even is.

 What is a mobile-friendly website?

-As the name implies, mobile-friendly websites are designed, developed, and optimized for desktops, mobile devices, and tablets.
+As the name implies, mobile-friendly websites are designed, developed, and optimized for mobile devices and tablets along with desktops.

-That means texts, images, buttons, or other elements on mobile devices are easy to read and navigate without any manual action.
-In other words, mobile content is easy to consume.
+That means they perform just as well on mobile devices as they do on desktops.
+Texts, images, buttons, or other elements on mobile devices are easy to read and navigate.
+Every button you can press in a desktop version works on a mobile device, every core feature is accessible via a mobile device, etc. In other words, mobile content is easy to consume.

 Here’s what a mobile-friendly website looks like.